 - Ensure that your dog receives proper care and attention and that you supply your dog with adequate food, water, shelter and exercise.

 - Keep your dog confined to your property in such a manner that it cannot freely leave, or ensure your dog is under the direct control of a person.

 - Pick up any doggy doos immediately when you are exercising your dog in public places.

 - If you wish to keep more than two dogs on your property please apply for a kennel licence.
+No occupier of premises other than areas zoned rural can keep more than two dogs over the age of three months at any one time, unless that person holds a licence from Council to do so.
 There is no cost but some conditions may apply.

 - Contain your dog if it has a contagious disease.